oracle-livelabs/oci/oke-virtual-nodes/mushop/mushop.md

     *Note:* To leave the _watch_ press `CTRL-C` anytime.
 If do not want to keep watching and just see the current list of PODS, just use `kubectl get pods`

-1. After inspecting the resources created with helm install, launch the application in your browser using the **EXTERNAL-IP** from the nginx ingress.

-1. Find the EXTERNAL-IP assigned to the ingress controller.
+1. Find the EXTERNAL-IP assigned to the edge microservice.
 Open the IP address in your browser.

     ````shell
     <copy>
-    kubectl get svc mushop-utils-ingress-nginx-controller --namespace mushop-utilities
+    kubectl get svc edge
     </copy>
     ````